Step 1: Review approved programs and meet with your advisor

 After you have been accepted, we will help you prepare for your study abroad experience.
 Through preparatory dialogue and ongoing reflection, we will help you make the most out of your experience.

-Please note: Gordon students studying on international programs are required to attend a safety and security meeting, a half-day pre-departure seminar, and a half-day re-entry seminar during the semesters before and after studying abroad.
-Attendance is mandatory in order to study abroad.
+Please note: Gordon students studying on international programs are required to attend a safety and security meeting and a pre-departure seminar (this is often combined).
+A welcome back dinner is highly encouraged for returning students.

 Financial Aid

 Students are allowed to petition to study at non-approved programs.
 Students whose applications are approved through the petition process below will be billed Gordon College tuition, housing, meal plan, and fees.
-Institutional financial aid will be reassessed as described above.
+Institutional financial aid will be reassessed.
 If the petition program costs exceed Gordon College's semester costs, the excess charges will be billed to the student.

-Gordon College reserves the right to deny approval for student study that the Global Education Committee judges to be of inferior academic quality, or for which there are concerns for student safety.
+Gordon College reserves the right to deny approval for student study that the Global Education Committee judges to be of inferior academic quality, or for which there are concerns for student safety and wellbeing.
 Petition programs must have a direct link to the student's academic program.